-If a phone call, email or face- to- face complaint is received during construction, they must be logged in our CRM, actively managed, closed out and resolved by SINSW within 24-48 hours.
+If a phone call, email or face-to-face complaint is received during construction, it will be acknowledged within 2 working days and logged in our CRM, actively managed, closed out and resolved by SINSW within 10 days, where practicable.
+Where complaints are unable to be resolved within this timeframe the complainant will be provided with regular updates regarding the complaint resolution process.